SMLeaks/website/docs/unused/tools/index.md

 :::

 :::caution
-To load a spline path from disk you must remove the current spline path first or else you will overwrite the spline path on disk with the currently loaded spline path.
+To load a spline path from disk you must move or remove the current spline path on disk first **or else you will permanently overwrite the spline path on disk with the currently loaded spline path.**
 :::

 <video